igalic/anicode/README.md

 [![Build Status][travis-badge]][travis-link]
 [![Slack Room][slack-badge]][slack-link]

-# anicode
+# Anicode

-Find arbitrary unicode characters matching your search string.
-The last match will be copied into your clipboard.
+Find arbitrary unicode characters matching a *search pattern*.
+The last result match will be copied to your clipboard.

 ## Install

-With [Fisherman]
+With [fisherman]

 ```
-fisher i anicode
+fisher anicode
 ```

 ## Usage